-Finally, as it was getting dark, we got back to the street by my apartment.
+Finally, as it was getting dark we got back to the street by my apartment.
 On a corner nearby was a large mortuary.
-As we walked past it, Patty suddenly turned and ran giggling up the walkway, opened the front door and went inside.
-I quickly followed, feeling apprehensive.
+As we walked past it Patty suddenly turned and ran giggling up the walkway, opened the front door, and went inside.
+I followed, feeling apprehensive.

 Inside we crept across lush carpet down a long hallway.
 Before I could stop her Patty opened one of the doors to the side of us and went in, with me right behind her.
-As we entered, soothing music came on and the lid on a large ornate coffin in the center of the room slowly opened up, revealing a man in a suit and tie encased in fresh linen and made up to look peacefully reposed, but nonetheless obviously quite dead.
+Soothing music came on as we entered and the lid on a large ornate coffin in the center of the room slowly opened up, revealing a man in a suit and tie encased in fresh linen and made up to look peacefully reposed, but nonetheless obviously quite dead.